sifferman/labs-with-cva6/labs/vm.md

 Note, out of simplicity's sake, there are a few important OS features that have not been fully implemented, such as:

 * The code does not implement trap handlers for `ecall` instructions.
-* The kernel and each user process should have its own page table.
+* The kernel and each user process should have their own page table.
-* User processes are usually loaded to addresses 0x0-0x7fffffff.
+* User processes are usually loaded to addresses starting at 0x0.

 In this lab, you will be implementing basic trap handlers.